akshay722/Renewable-Energy-Insights-Hub/terraform/README.md

-# Terraform Deployment for Renewable Energy Insights Hub
+# Terraform Deployment for Wattwize

-This configuration uses AWS Free Tier resources to deploy the full Renewable Energy Insights Hub.
+This configuration uses AWS Free Tier resources to deploy the full Wattwize.

 ## Quick Start